khushn/carnd_p3/README.md

 Thanks to the drivers:
 ---
-Thanks to my family Iram, Manzood and Minhal, for driving in the two tracks for me.
+Thanks to my wife and my kids(Hey M & M!), for being enthusiastic drivers in the two tracks for me.
 [My gaming skills are below par.
 I tried, and it was quite bad :)]